I-had-a-bad-idea/DocGen/docs/main.md

 load_docgen_ignore,
 main
 ## Requirements
-Python installed,
+Python 3.7 or later,
-markdown_generator module installed,
+markdown_generator library,
-tqdm and tqdm_asyncio modules installed, asyncio library installed
+tqdm library,
+asyncio library,
+pathlib library
 ## Usage
-To use this script, run it from the command line with a folder path as an argument.
-For example:
+To use this script, run the following command in your terminal:

-python main.py /path/to/folder
+python main.py path_to_folder

+This will generate documentation for all supported files in the specified folder and its subfolders.

 ---